 I want to talk about missions.
 Let me begin with Paul’s testimony from Romans 15.
 He said in verses 18 to 20 that he had completed the gospel from Jerusalem — you know where that is — as far as Illyricum.
 That is about where Albania is, northwestern Greece.
-And he had no other room for work there and so he is going to Spain.
+And he had no other room for work there, and so he is going to Spain.
 Now think about that for a moment.
 There was plenty of room there for the work of evangelism because he wrote the Book of Ephesians to saints who needed to open their mouths and witness boldly to unbelievers left in Ephesus, which is in that swath.
 So why did Paul say: My work is done.
 I have no room for work in this whole region anymore.

-And the reason is because missionaries have a unique calling, namely to go where the name of Christ is not named, to plant churches among people groups who don’t have any churches.
+And the reason is that missionaries have a unique calling, namely to go where the name of Christ is not named, to plant churches among people groups who don’t have any churches.
 They don’t have any pastors.
 They don’t have any schools.
 They don’t have any literature.
 They don’t have any testimony to Christ.
 You can plant the church in a place.
 It becomes self-propagating.
 There may be tens of thousands of people yet to be converted, but the missionary’s job — the Pauline missionary’s job — is done.

 Where Christ Is Not Named

-So what I am asking is in our Reformed churches, are we praying and are we preaching and are we teaching so as to beget frontier Paul-type missionaries who believe that there is plenty of that kind of work yet to be done?
-And there are hundreds — probably thousands — of people groups yet to be reached where Christ is not named and they don’t have any churches and they don’t have any Bible and they don’t have any schools.
+So what I am asking is in our Reformed churches, are we praying, and are we preaching, and are we teaching so as to beget frontier, Paul-type missionaries who believe that there is plenty of that kind of work yet to be done?
+And there are hundreds — probably thousands — of people groups yet to be reached where Christ is not named, and they don’t have any churches, and they don’t have any Bible, and they don’t have any schools.
 They don’t have any literature.
 They don’t have any radio programs.
 And therefore, the task of the church is to go and make disciples among them.

 Doctrines of Grace